 And what did Microsoft do when they read my request?
 They quickly marked it as ‘resolved (won’t fix)’ and without any comment.
 One of the biggest issues people have with Connect has to do with poor communication received back from Microsoft.
 This is a perfect example.
 In this case ‘resolved (won’t fix)’ is not the right answer, but there is no option for ‘thanks, we can fix this for a future version, but not for the most current one’.
 So I named it “PBM Blue” because that’s what you do for problems in which there appears to be no solution, right?
 I would use “PBM Blue” often with members of the tools team at Microsoft.
 I don’t think they appreciated it very much.

-So, we went from “It’s impossible!
-There’s nothing we can do!” to “Yeah, that’s done” in a ten month span.
+So, we went from “It’s impossible”, to “Yeah, that’s done”, in a ten-month span.
 And then the wait began.
-I waited for the next major release of SQL Server.
+First, I waited for the next major release of SQL Server.
 I wanted to see how they fixed this minor nit with SSMS.
-I waited some more.
+Then, I waited some more.

 And then I forgot all about it.
 Until two days ago.

 That’s when I remembered that last week I did a video that used PBM.
 I was using a policy that had a script.
 And I didn’t recall having an issue with readability.
 I wondered why, so I went back and looked at it again and saw this:

 Do you see what they did there?

 With a row in focus the row text is alternated to a white font, instead of staying blue.
 This is functionality that has been around for…oh…decades.
 When PBM was launched, this functionality was overlooked.
 Well, I don’t know if it was overlooked.
 I wasn’t in those meetings.
 But for whatever reason, it didn’t get into the product the first time around.
 It took feedback from customers to get this changed.